nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 The following features are planned for the coming update
 * Edit pair by index
 * Add pair by index
-* Delete elderly, volunteer and pairs by index
+* Delete elderly, volunteers and pairs by index

 --------------------------------------------------